sshishe/jsdeodorant/README.md

 + `-psqlUser`                   : Postgres user
 + `-psqlPassword`               : Postgres password

-To be able to run the tool without eclipse, you may run `gradle assembly` in the `core` folder of JSDeodorant to build the appropriate JAR file in the target folder.
+To be able to run the tool without eclipse, you should run `gradle assembly` in the `core` folder of JSDeodorant to build the appropriate JAR file in the target folder.

+To be able to import Eclipse Plugin into the workspace, you have to navigate to plugin root folder and run `buildAndCopyLibs`.
+This way gradle would build JSDeodorant's core component to resolve plugin's dependency.

 Then, you can run the tool with the following command:
 `java -jar target/jsdeodorant-0.0-SNAPSHOT-jar-with-dependencies.jar -help` to show the switches that you can pass to the tool.